adrianromero/buildtree/README.md

 BuildTree is an academic exercise that builds trees out of node relations.

-* Approach: The BuilderTree class contains a Map with all the nodes of the tree and a reference to the root or one of the root nodes at any moment.
-When a relation of this tree is added: a parent and a child, Both nodes are search in the Map and the relation is established.
-The reference to the root node is updated to the parent node if the child node was the previous root node.
+* Assumptions:
+** Considering the tree has n nodes, to build a valid tree, the number of relations passed must be n-1.
+** All node values must go in one and only on of the relations passed as the child node, except the root node.
+** In all relations, a node value must not appear more than twice as a parent. i.e. The ** The tree is complete with no isolated subtrees.
+** values are [1 .. n].

+* Approach: The constructTree() method creates an array for all the nodes.
+Then it is just a matter of going through all relations to build the tree adding relations.

+* Complexity:
-* Complexity: If not considering the use of a hash map for storing nodes, the complexity of adding a new relation is constant O(1), because it does not depend on the number of nodes previously added.
+The time complexity of generating a tree is O(n), because it is linear on the number of relations.

-* Structures: Node.
+* Structures:
+** Node.
 Represents a node in the tree.
-BuildTree.Relation.
-Represents a relation between nodes.
+A tree is just a reference to the root node,

 License
 =======